waamm/waamm.github.io/_posts/2025-12-18-weil-pairing-part-i.md

 > A lattice $\Lambda \subset \mathbb{C}$ is a subgroup $\Lambda = \mathbb{Z} \omega_1 + \mathbb{Z} \omega_2 $ for a pair of elements $\omega_1,\omega_2 \in \mathbb{C}$ which are linearly independent over $\mathbb{R}$ (i.e., they do not lie on the same line through the origin).
 The pair is usually ordered so that their arguments satisfy $\Im(\omega_{2}/\omega_{1})>0$, and is called a [fundamental pair of periods](https://en.wikipedia.org/wiki/Fundamental_pair_of_periods).
 The quotient $\mathbb{C}/\Lambda$ can be realised topologically as a [torus](https://en.wikipedia.org/wiki/Torus) $S^1 \times S^1$ by manipulating the [fundamental domain](https://en.wikipedia.org/wiki/Fundamental_domain) (i.e., by identifying opposite sides of the parallelogram enclosing it) of $\mathbb{C}/\Lambda$ as follows:
 >
 >    ![img-description](assets/img/weil-pairing-part-i/Torus_from_rectangle.gif)
->    _After identifying opposite sides of a rectangle, it becomes a torus
+>    _After identifying the opposite sides of a rectangle, it becomes a torus
 >    ([source](https://commons.wikimedia.org/wiki/File:Torus_from_rectangle.gif))_
 {: .box .example }